|Participating Law Schools

 In particular, they will fail because for every law corrected by reform movements, ten new ones spring up in its place.
 Legislators, dominated by special interests, cannot control themselves and, rather than simplifying the Law to make it understandable, only work to complicate even more.
 Although this is not their intent and, at times, simplification does occur, the number of pages of laws, rules, and regulations in the United States grows daily.
 Hence, true reform has to occur not just in the judicial halls of America but in the legislative and executive ones, as well.
 Using the Mass Media is an absolutely critical component to positive change.

 USA Talk Network has a reputation of providing the public with television programming which engenders thoughtful discussion.
 "Blind Justice" continues that tradition of reasoned debate by ensuring balance is achieved in presenting diverse perspectives.
 This means conflicting critical viewpoints are proactively sought and presented.
 Ensuring that all sides are aired is an important element of "Blind Justice."
 This approach will add to the program's potency with members of the public who, ultimately, will be the arbiters and agents of change to improve the Legal System.
 In addition to its primary educational mission, "Blind Justice" recognizes that public support is the foundation of positive change.
+In this way, it really sets the mood for an exciting and powerful drama to unfold right before your very eyes!

 THE PROGRAM'S GOALS AND DESCRIPTION